September 19 at the Ironclad | Celebrating the Opening of the “Ironclad”!

 In 2015 the Star Tribune closed its doors on its nearly 100-year-old building in Downtown East and moved to the Capella Tower.
 This forum will explore the intersection of institutional change and real estate transformation for the common good.

 The Federal Reserve is the Central Bank of the United States of America.
 Yet, many would be surprised to know how each regional reserve operates contextually.
 This shared forum with the MDC will feature leadership of the Minneapolis Federal Reserve discussing strategies and programs that may surprise you!
-Please note: The December business forum will take place on the third Tuesday of the month.
-This is a shared forum with the Minneapolis Downtown Council.

 The mpls downtown council recently participated in an international study about the importance of downtowns in relationship to their city and region.
 This forum will feature experts discussing five key principles of compelling downtown sectors: economy, inclusion, vibrancy, identity and resilience.